 - Explore stress coping programs, which may incorporate meditation, yoga, tai chi, or other gentle exercises.

-(From Fact Sheet on Stress (National Institutes of Mental Health))
+(From Fact Sheet on Stress by the National Institutes of Mental Health)

 How relaxation helps

 When you feel stress, your body responds by releasing hormones that increase your blood pressure and raise your heart rate.
 This is called the stress response.